lucasbfernandes/job-worker/docs/README.md

 |  Developer | jobs.create, jobs.get, jobs.logs, jobs.stop | Can create/stop jobs, view all jobs and query their logs|
 |  Reader | jobs.get | Can view all jobs and their status|

 When receiving an authenticated request, the Server will always check if the user has enough permissions to access the resource.
+If not, `403 Forbidden` will be returned.

-For now, a user will have only one role.
+<strong>PS: For now, role and user relationship will be one to many.</strong>

 ### Managing Linux Processes

+The Golang exec package [4] will be responsible for the interaction with the operating system.
+This package will be used by the Server in a library that could be imported by any Golang project that  wishes to do any of the following actions on linux processes: `create`, `stop`, `read logs`.

+In order to keep track of processes (jobs) data, the Server will persist their data and update it according to the outputs of the `exec` package commands.

+Jobs will have 4 possible states:

+* <strong>RUNNING:</strong> Process is currently running with no errors;
+* <strong>FAILED:</strong> Process finished with errors;
+* <strong>STOPPED:</strong> Process was forced to stop by a user;
+* <strong>COMPLETED:</strong> Process finished without errors.

+Job states will be stored in the job object inside the in-memory database.
+One goroutine will be created for each job, and each will perform a database write/update on a different record.

 ### Trade-offs